yktoo/yktoo.com/content/blog/0329/index.en.md

 In Prius 2009 you could only use *Bluetooth* to make phone calls or transfer your phone's contacts.
 This one also has profiles for playing audio and data exchange.
 Which means, you can finally play music from your phone via the car's audio system.
 The data profile is used for address search in the Internet.

-This model has also got the digital [DAB+][wiki:en:Digital_audio_broadcasting] radio as an addition to usual *AM* and *FM* channels, so I can listen to BBC at last!
+This model has also got the digital {{< wiki "Digital_audio_broadcasting" "en" "DAB+" >}} radio as an addition to usual *AM* and *FM* channels, so I can listen to BBC at last!
 The sound quality in DAB+ is awesome, but the reception is not always flawless.

 The GPS navigation has been notably updated as compared to my old car, which missed all the updates over the last 8 years.
 This one is much more up-to-date, however I still run into some discrepancies every now and then.
 As improvements I can mention the speed limit display and "breadcrumbs," dots marking the route you've recently driven.

-My version is also equipped with [TMC][wiki:en:Traffic_message_channel], which is a digital radio system that is constantly receiving traffic information such as jams and roadworks.
+My version is also equipped with {{< wiki "Traffic_message_channel" "en" "TMC" >}}, which is a digital radio system that is constantly receiving traffic information such as jams and roadworks.
 The navigation unit can also take this data into account, but I tend to not use it because the routes it suggests are usually complete nonsense.

 ## Data recording {#data-collection}